-Moving the RULE 44.
-The previous ques-Previous Question. tion may be ordered by twothirds of the members present upon all recognized motions or amendments which are debatable, and shall have the effect to cut off all debate and bring the house to a direct vote upon the motion or amendment on which it has been ordered.
+Previous Question. tion may be ordered by two-thirds of the members present upon all recognized motions or amendments which are debatable, and shall have the effect to cut off all debate and bring the house to a direct vote upon the motion or amendment on which it has been ordered.

-Putting of Motion Rule 45.
-The previous ques-Ending of Debate. tion is not debatable and can not be amended.
-The previous question shall be put in this form: "Mr. demands the previous question.
+Putting the Motion Rule 45.
+The previous questending of Debate. tion is not debatable and can not be amended.
+The previous question shall be put in this form: "Mr. ....................... demands the previous question.
 As many as are in favor of ordering the previous question will say 'Aye'; as many as are opposed will say 'No.'"